 When it comes to apps, Amazon has gone full-on with Alexa Skills which are Amazon’s term for voice apps.
 Amazon has over 30,000 Alexa Skills in it’s marketplace.

 It’s super-intelligence at your service!
 The advancements in speech recognition have grown leaps and bounds from what it was in the mid-20th century.

 You go for a run, you are listening.
-You drive the car, you are listening.
-You walk your dog, you are listening.
+When you drive the car, you are listening.
+Even when you walk your dog, you are listening.
 And in all of this too, voice is becoming the medium.

 “Siri, skip the song”, “Alexa, play the TED Radio Hour”, “Siri, call Karthik”…and you continue to run a brisk pace, or scoop your dog’s poop or drive through the city traffic in your car.

 No matter what you do, there’s someone (yes, it’s eerie at times) listening to you.